Belarus Is Developing a National Multidimensional Poverty Index

 To comprehensively assess poverty levels and enhance strategies for its eradication, UNDP and the Oxford Poverty and Human Development Initiative (OPHI) developed the Global Multidimensional Poverty Index (MPI).
 This tool complements the international extreme poverty line by considering three additional dimensions of poverty - health, education, and standard of living.
 Those are measured through 10 corresponding indicators, such as malnutrition, child mortality, school attendance, as well as access to electricity, clean drinking water, and sanitation.
 Additionally, the MPI evaluates the availability of basic household items, such as radio, TV, and telephone.

-The global MPI primarily targets the world’s poorest countries and does not always account for differences in higher-income regions.
-Therefore, some states create national MPIs instead, tailoring the methodology to the local needs.
+Yet, the global MPI primarily targets the world’s poorest countries and does not always account for differences in higher income regions.
+Therefore, some states develop national MPIs instead, tailoring the methodology to the local context.

 In Eastern Europe and Central Asia, several countries have already introduced or are in the process of developing national MPIs.
 Armenia, Kyrgyzstan, and Moldova have adopted national MPIs, while Kazakhstan and Uzbekistan are working on pilot methodologies for their calculation.